 2. Samsonite Man (feat.
 Blu) // Boy Meets World

 I bent the rules a little for my number 2 pick.
 “Samsonite Man” comes from Fresno rapper, Fashawn’s debut album, Boy Meets World, which Exile also produced entirely.
-This song sees Fashawn and Blu rapping about their nomadic lives on the road, over one of Exile’s most uplifting instrumentals to date.
+This song sees Fashawn and Blu rapping about their nomadic lives on the road, over one of Exile’s most uplifting instrumentals ever.
 It’s such an upbeat track that’s hard not to love, and it always ends up finding its way back into my rotation.
 All around, just a great rap song from two of my favorite MCs.

 “Listen, Im just one reflection